-Lauren is an Associate at Omnia Strategy.
+Lauren is an Associate at Omnia.
 Her practice focuses on public international law, international criminal law and human rights.
 She also represents States and private clients in arbitration proceedings.

 Lauren has acted on a wide range of public international law cases including State responsibility, diplomatic protection, treaty law, international criminal law, international organisations, the law of the sea and investment law.
 She advises on the prevention and prosecution of mass atrocities (with regard to both international and domestic proceedings) and the establishment of transitional justice accountability mechanisms.
 Lauren regularly represents clients on matters involving international human rights law such as arbitrary detention, judicial independence, enforced disappearance and torture.